What Is Pitting Edema?

 - Blood clot: One of these in a deep vein can cause edema in the region of the clot.
 This is called "deep vein thrombosis," or DVT.
 If a DVT is present in one leg, edema may be present in just one leg.

-- Congestive heart failure: If your heart is too weak to pump blood around your body as it should, fluid will build up in your tissue.
+- Congestive heart failure: If your heart is too weak to pump blood around your body the way it should, fluid will build up in your tissues.
 Many people with heart problems get swelling in their legs.

 - Kidney disease: It's your kidneys' job to get rid of extra salt and water from your body.
-If they aren't working right, you can develop high blood pressure and pitting edema.
+If they aren't working right, you can get high blood pressure and pitting edema.